Employee Engagement in Healthcare: Losing Medical Staff by the Minute? Here’s How to Keep Them Happy

 But finding “more financial and personnel resources” is the problem!
 Even those hospitals and private practices that can afford to hire more people must contend with employee turnover and a tight job market.

 The only plausible solution seems to be to do what the software industry has been doing for years: make themselves an attractive place to work.
 Fortunately, we can learn from their experience—as well as that of all kinds of successful businesses and nonprofits.
+Tools like nonprofits intranet software can play a crucial role in creating a desirable workplace environment.
 As a society, we know what it takes to hire and keep good people.

 In my book, Who the Hell Wants to Work for You?, I boil down “an attractive place to work” to twenty-three universal principles.
 It starts with thinking through your hiring process and ends with having fun on the job.
 You don’t need to master all of them to see a shift in your workplace.
 For healthcare, two factors seem to stand out from the rest: (1) a true mission and (2) employee bonding.